LS-Instruments/MVC-Actors/README.md

 # MVC Actors
-A library that extends the "Send Generate View Event.vi" to allow for **Model View Controller (MVC)** patterns based on a bidirectional event publisher/subscriber mechanism.
+A LabVIEW library that extends the Actor Framework to allow for **Model View Controller (MVC)** patterns based on a bidirectional event publisher/subscriber mechanism.

-This library allows the implementation of MVC patterns within the Actor Framework. **Controller Actors** define **View Actors** and **Events**; View Actors can subscribe to a subset of such events.
-Events can be fired either by the Controller Actors to all the View Actors and handled by them by suitable **Event Handlers** defined upon subscription or by View Actors to the Controller Actor, in the latter case the Controller Actor will handle them by means of suitable **Event Handlers** defined upon definition of the Events and will in turn broadcast the event to all the View actors but the one from which the Event originated.
+This library allows the implementation of MVC patterns within the Actor Framework. **Controllers** define **Views** and **Events**; Views can subscribe to a subset of such events.
+Events can be fired either by the Controllers to all the Views and handled by them by suitable **Event Handlers** defined upon subscription or by Views to the Controller, in the latter case the Controller will handle them by means of suitable **Event Handlers** defined upon definition of the Events and will in turn broadcast the event to all the Views but the one from which the Event originated.

-The library further provides children of the **View Actor** that implement tools to allow for the GUI Management of the Front Panels of the Actor Cores of suitable concrete implementations.
-The **GUI View Actor** is a subclass of the **View Actor** that provides the functionality to manage the Front Panel (Opening, Closing, Activation, Minimization, Maximization, Hiding, etc.) of all the **Actor Core.vi** of the whole actor class hierarchy.
-The **GUI Container Actor** is a subclass of the **GUI View Actor** that provides the infrastructure for the management of Subpanels present in its **Actor Core.vi** allowing inserting and removing the Front Panel of the **Actor Core.vi** of the whole actor class hierarchy defined by any subclass of the **GUI View Actor**.
+The library further provides children of the **View** that implement tools to allow for the GUI Management of the Front Panels of the Actor Cores of suitable concrete implementations.
+The **GUI View** is a subclass of the **View** that provides the functionality to manage the Front Panel (Opening, Closing, Activation, Minimization, Maximization, Hiding, etc.) of all the **Actor Core.vi** of the whole actor class hierarchy.
+The **GUI Container** is a subclass of the **GUI View** that provides the infrastructure for the management of Subpanels present in its **Actor Core.vi** allowing inserting and removing the Front Panel of the **Actor Core.vi** of the whole actor class hierarchy defined by any subclass of the **GUI View**.

 # Quick Start Guide
-* **Create the controller**: Create the controller by subclassing the **"Controller Actor.lvclass"** class.
+* **Create the controller**: Create the controller by subclassing the **"Controller.lvclass"** class.
-* **Define Events**: Override the **"Define Events.vi"** Controller Actor method.
+* **Define Events**: Override the **"Define Events.vi"** Controller method.
 Therein define events by calling the method **"Add Event.vi"**.
 Events are subclasses of the **Event.lvclass** class.
 Events for the main LabVIEW types exist already.
 Before wiring the events to the **"Define Events.vi"** method set the event names by means of the suitable **Event.lvclass** method.

 ![](Media/Define%20Event.png)